 Young kids love crafts!
 Whether your child is more into drawing, gluing, cutting, or building, there are endless super fun activities you can do with them that will also teach them crucial pre-reading skills.
 Our literacy activities and book crafts sections include loads of ideas.

-Take the Summer Learning on the Road
+Take Summer Learning on the Road

 If you’re going to travel this summer, you’ll need a plan to keep your child entertained in the car or plane.
 And guess what?
 It’s a great time to sneak in some more educational fun.
 From 20 Questions to Mad Libs, lots of favorite travel games can pack a powerful learning punch.
 Read our tips for educational road trip games for ideas and advice.

 You can also help your child make a DIY activity book to keep them busy (and writing!) on the go.
 And we have some tutorials to make super cute and easy pencil cases to take with you, too—like this popular recycled pencil case and the convenient duct-tape pencil bag.
 We also recommend delving into the power of storytelling to build oral language skills for when you’re behind the wheel or otherwise unable to engage your child with books and paper.
+Audiobooks for kids can be a lifesaver on long drives, too, and add in more story time to your travel.

 Read, Read, and Read Some More